xerial/sbt-sonatype/README.md

  * `sonatypePromote` command verifies the closed repository so that it can be synchronized with Maven central.
    * `sonatypeRelease` will do both `sonatypeClose` and `sonatypePromote` in one step.

-Note: If your project version has "SNAPSHOT" suffix, your project will be published to the [snapshot repository](http://oss.sonatype.org/content/repositories/snapshots) of Sonatype, and you cannot use `release-sonatype` command.
+Note: If your project version has "SNAPSHOT" suffix, your project will be published to the [snapshot repository](http://oss.sonatype.org/content/repositories/snapshots) of Sonatype, and you cannot use `sonatypeRelease` command.

 ### Command Line Usage